SIMEXP/niak/niak_installation.md

 For older distributions/hardware, you can still install Docker, the task is not always as smooth, but is [explained in detail here](https://docs.docker.com/toolbox/toolbox_install_mac/).

-We recommend using a Jupyter notebook to run NIAK on OSX (see bellow), but you can also run the following command in your favorite terminal to get an `octave` session with NIAK included.
+We recommend using a Jupyter notebook to run NIAK on OSX for a full featured user interface experience of NIAK (see bellow), but you can also run the following command in your favorite terminal to get an `octave` session with NIAK included.

 ```bash